system-f/fp-course/README.markdown

    Your instructor must guide you where types fall short, but you should also take the first step.
 Do it.

-#### Running the tests
+### Running the tests

-Some exercises include examples and properties, which appear in a comment above the code for that exercise.
-Examples begin with `>>>` while properties begin with `prop>`.

-The solution to the exercise must satisfy these tests.
-You can check if you have satisfied all tests with cabal-install and doctest.
-From the base directory of this source code:
+Tests are available both as a [tasty](https://hackage.haskell.org/package/tasty) test suite, and as doctests.
+Tasty is the recommended and supported method, however you're free to use the doctests if you prefer.

+#### tasty

+Tasty tests are stored under the `test/` directory.
+Each module from the course that has tests has a corresponding `<MODULE>Test.hs` file.
+Within each test module, tests for each function are grouped using the `testGroup` function.
+Within each test group there are test cases (`testCase` function), and properties (`testProperty` function).

+To run the full test suite, build the project as follows:

     > cabal update
     > cabal install cabal-install